On Particle Methods for Parameter Estimation in State-Space Models: Bayesian Parameter Estimation

-A pragmatic approach that has proven useful in some applications is to introduce artificial dynamics for the parameter $\theta$ \cite{Kita98}
+A pragmatic approach that has proven useful in some applications is to introduce artificial dynamics for the parameter $\theta$ \cite{Kita98},

-where $\left\{ \varepsilon_{n}\right\} _{n\geq0}$ is an artificial dynamic noise with decreasing variance.
-Standard particle methods can now be applied to approximate $\left\{ p\left(\left.x_{0:n},\theta_{0:n}\right\vert y_{0:n}\right)\right\} _{n\geq0}$.
-A related kernel density estimation method also appeared in \cite{Liu01}, which proposes to use a kernel density estimate $p\left(\theta|y_{0:n}\right)$ from which one samples from.
-As before the static parameter is transformed to a slowly time-varying one, whose dynamics is related to the kernel bandwidth.
-To mitigate the artificial variance inflation, a shrinkage correction is introduced.
-An improved version of this method has been recently proposed in \cite{flury2010}.
+where $ \{ \varepsilon_{n} \} _{n\geq0}$ is an artificial dynamic noise with decreasing variance.
+Standard particle methods can now be applied to approximate $ \{ p ( x_{0\dvtx n},\theta_{0\dvtx n}\mid y_{0\dvtx n} ) \} _{n\geq0}$.
+A~related kernel density estimation method also appeared in \cite{Liu01}, which proposes to use a kernel density estimate $p (\theta |y_{0\dvtx n} )$ from which one samples from.
+As before, the static parameter is transformed to a slowly time-varying one, whose dynamics is related to the kernel bandwidth.
+To mitigate the artificial variance \mbox{inflation}, a shrinkage correction is introduced.
+An improved version of this method has been recently proposed in~\cite{flury2010}.

 It is difficult to quantify how much bias is introduced in the resulting estimates by the introduction of this artificial dynamics.
-Additionally, these methods require a significant amount of tuning, e.g. choosing the variance of the artificial dynamic noise or the kernel width.
-However they can perform satisfactorily in practice \cite{flury2010}, \cite{Liu01}.
+Additionally, these methods require a significant amount of tuning, for example, choosing the variance of the artificial dynamic noise or the kernel width.
+However, they can perform satisfactorily in practice \cite{flury2010,Liu01}.